EdoLabWorks/Node-Raspberry-RemoteControl/README.md

 Configure the pins in the app.js file as shown below.

-For this project, you only need to provide the output pins you will use.
+For this project, you only need to provide the output pins (physical pin number on the header board) you will use.

 ~~~~
 gpio.setOutput(pin1, pin2 ... pin4); // max.
 4 outputs